COMPARISON

 $vbLabelText $csharpLabel

 Capture Vision's Label Recognizer is tuned for short, structured text, VIN plates, serial numbers, shelf labels, license plates, where the text region is small and high-contrast.
 IronOCR is tuned for full-page document OCR with multiple paragraphs.
-For label-grade short-text recognition with confidence scoring per line, Capture Vision has the specialist edge; for full-page scanned-document OCR, IronOCR fits better.
+Label-grade short-text recognition with per-line confidence scoring on small high-contrast regions (VIN plates, serial numbers, shelf labels) is the case Capture Vision's Label Recognizer is designed for — for full-page scanned-document OCR with general-purpose preprocessing, IronOCR fits better.

 Code Parser

-Capture Vision's Code Parser turns raw barcode/MRZ payloads into structured fields by code type (GS1, AAMVA driving licences, ICAO MRZ, VIN, and additional standards via custom templates).
+Capture Vision's Code Parser turns raw barcode/MRZ payloads into structured fields by code type (GS1, AAMVA driving licences, ICAO MRZ, HIBC medical).

 CodeParser parser = new CodeParser();